webermuros1-oss/Atlantico/README.md

 # Atlántico
-    Traditional and new Galician seafood cuisine web page
+    Traditional and new Galician-Uruguayan cuisine web page

     ⭐ Star us on GitHub — your support motivates us a lot! 🙏😊